mbg9700/IntroDSCapstone/README.md

 # Classifying deaths by homeless status

-Springboard Intro to Data Science Capstone project in three notebooks.
+I completed this capstone project to fulfill the requirements of the Springboard Introduction to Data Science course which I completed in February 2019.
+The project is documented in three RMarkdown notebooks.
+The first notebook details data cleaning and wrangling I did to get the raw data set ready for analysis.
+The second notebook presents the findings of exploratory data analysis.
+The third and final notebook documents the supervised machine learning models I trained to classify death records into two categories based on whether or not the decedent was homeless at the time of death.